 When they are in trouble, Egyptian males still rely on their wives whereas Egyptian women take help of their relatives or female friends than their husbands.

 Life of males in Palestine is another nightmare.
-Everyday, they live on the edge of life and death.
-Their property is snatched forcibly and they don’t know when they are killed by Israeli attack.
+Every day, they live on the edge of life and death.
+Their property is snatched forcibly and they don’t know when they are killed in an Israeli attack.
 Their territory is confined and they have hardly any opportunity to make a good living.

 The Expectation of Gender Roles

 The expectations of gender roles, that men have been carrying out for humanity so far has seen unforeseen challenges in recent times.
 These countries are glaring examples.
 As evident from a Moroccan respondent’s response to qualitative questions of the survey, young men are in intense competition with one another in this battle of being providers.
 Since the resources are scarce, they need to fight it out with their own men.

 Survey data reveals, a quarter of Moroccan men were involved in street fights, fist fighting and fight with weapons in previous 12 months.
 20% respondents were robbed in the previous year.
 This clearly shows that a man’s life is always in danger in these countries.

 In spite of all these hardships, more men in these countries felt happy, accomplished or hopeful compared to women.

 Their gender roles have become a burden to the men in these countries.
 Many Syrian refugees in Lebanon have seen a role reversal in their families.
 As males are often harassed in public or in workplaces, many women take up provider roles.
 Many men are not able to marry because of this huge expectation created on them.
 A 37-year-old Moroccan male respondent in the survey said –

 “It’s a burden: you are expected to work, to marry, to secure a stable income.
 A man has to study, find a job, start a family.
 All this is part of his social role.
 It’s very heavy for him.”